-Many Christians believe/argue that Isaiah 7:14 is a prophecy of the coming Messiah (Jesus) who will be born of a virgin.
+Many Christians believe that Isaiah 7:14 is a prophecy of the coming Messiah (Jesus) who will be born of a virgin.
 The Isaiah passage says,

 “Therefore the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel” (7:14).

-Second, the historical context provides a significant challenge.
-After all, should someone interpret the passage as referring to Christ’s birth, then one might wonder as to exactly what assurance Ahaz, who at the time was being besieged by an overwhelming military presence, would have had given a prophecy predicting a future some seven centuries removed?
-The only reasonable explanation is that if this was a prophecy given to Ahaz within his own time and historical context about an event that would occur then.
+Second, the historical context provides a challenge.
+Should someone interpret the passage as referring to Jesus’ birth, then one might wonder as to exactly what assurance Ahaz, who at the time was being besieged by a military presence, would have had given a prophecy predicting a future some seven centuries removed?
+The reasonable explanation is that this was a prophecy given to Ahaz in his own time and historical context regarding an event that would happen then.

-Further, details in the wider passage are also suggestive that the child Isaiah was referring to could not have been Christ.
-For example, as scholar Thom Starke explains, the detail that the child would eat “cream and honey” refers to the fact that the land had been recently ravaged by the Assyrians, and that the people are thus forced to eat uncultivated food (cream and honey) as opposed to bread and wine (2).
-That Isaiah said the child would be called “Emmanuel” which means “God with us” does not mean the child himself is God, as was believed of Christ by the earliest Christians.
-On this point Starke elucidates,
+Details in the wider passage also suggest that the child Isaiah was referring to could not have been Jesus.
+For example, as scholar Thom Starke explains, the detail that the child would eat “cream and honey” refers to the land having been recently ravaged by the Assyrians and that the people were forced to eat uncultivated food (cream and honey) rather than bread and wine (2).
+That Isaiah says the child would be called “Emmanuel” which means “God with us” does not mean the child himself is God, as was believed of Jesus by the earliest Christians.
+On this point Starke explains,

 “Ancient names frequently included reference to some god or divine activity.
 Joshua’s name means “Yahweh saves,” and Azariah means “Yahweh helps,” but neither Joshua nor Azariah were therefore understood to be Yahweh in the flesh.
 The significance of naming the child “God with us” is that the child was a sign to king Ahaz that Yahweh was going to protect the kingdom of Judah from the hostile alliance presently threatening it.
 The child was born, and not too long thereafter, Assyria had indeed defeated the kingdom of Israel in battle.
 That is the “single, fixed meaning” of Isaiah’s prophecy” (3).

-Moreover, if this is a prophecy of Christ then who are the “two kings” whose kingdoms identified by the prophet Isaiah would be abandoned during Christ’s lifetime?
+Further, if this is a prophecy of Jesus then who are the “two kings” whose kingdoms identified by the prophet Isaiah would be abandoned during Jesus’ lifetime?
 Who, during the first century CE, “dreaded” the Kingdom of Israel when there had not been a Northern Kingdom of Israel in existence for 700 years?

-Scholar Bart Ehrman explains that when one uses Isaiah 7:14 as a predictive prophecy of the virgin birth of Jesus he urges him to read the passages carefully and find where there is any reference to a messiah,
+Scholar Bart Ehrman explains that when one uses Isaiah 7:14 as a predictive prophecy of the virgin birth of Jesus he urges the reader to consider the passages carefully and find where there is any reference to a messiah,

 “These passages are not talking about the messiah.
 The messiah is never mentioned in them.
 Anyone who thinks they *are* talking about the messiah, has to import the messiah into the passages, because he simply isn’t there.
 I should stress that no one prior to Christianity took these passages to refer to a future messiah” (4)

-But if this is the case, then what about the Gospel of Matthew?
-According to Matthew’s gospel an angel appears to Joseph, Mary’s husband, in a dream and tells him that Mary’s pregnancy fulfills what was spoken by the Lord through the prophet, “Now all this took place to fulfill what was spoken by the Lord through the prophet: ‘Behold, the virgin shall be with child and shall bear a Son, and they shall call His name Immanuel,’ which translated means, ‘God with us’” (Mat.
+But how does the Gospel of Matthew factor into this?
+According to Matthew, an angel appears to Joseph, Mary’s husband, in a dream and informs him that Mary’s pregnancy fulfills what was spoken by the Lord through the prophet Isaiah: “Now all this took place to fulfill what was spoken by the Lord through the prophet: ‘Behold, the virgin shall be with child and shall bear a Son, and they shall call His name Immanuel,’ which translated means, ‘God with us’” (Mat.
 1:22-23).

-The issue here is that Matthew drew his Isaiah 7:14 reference from the Septuagint, a Greek translation of the Hebrew Bible which had begun several centuries before Christ’s birth.
-In the Septuagint one discovers that Isaiah predicted that a “parthenos,” a virgin, would conceive a child.
+The issue is that Matthew’s author drew his Isaiah 7:14 reference from the Septuagint, a Greek translation of the Hebrew Bible that began centuries before Jesus’ birth.
+In the Septuagint, Isaiah predicted that a “parthenos,” a virgin, would conceive a child.
 Starke explains that

 “The trouble began when the Greek translators of the Greek Suptuagint (LXX) translated almah using the Greek word Parthenos, which by Matthew’s time did mean virgin.
 Since Matthew used the Greek Bible, he would have understood the meaning to have been virgin, thus his reapplication of the prophecy to support the tradition of the virgin birth of Jesus” (5).
 This is understandable given that Matthew’s author was eager to convince his Greek-speaking Jewish audience that Jesus was God’s promised Messiah, hence why he included references to the Hebrew Scriptures, “the Matthean community is not interested in the text for its historical meaning, they are only interested in using the text to elucidate their own present-day experiences and to reinforce their sense of identity” (6).